metmuseum-medialab/colorthetemple/README.md

 ```

 ### Build the app
-Open SpacebrewController.xcodeproj.
-Make sure to build the DEBUG, not the RELEASE target.
+Open SpacebrewController.xcodeproj in Xcode.
+Make sure to build the **Debug**, not the **Release** target.
 Add the video files to `~/openFrameworks/apps/colorthetemple/ColorTheTemple/bin/data`

 ## Run MadMapper for projection mapping

 Install and run [MadMapper](http://madmapper.com), after connecting to an external projector.

-Open up MadMapper, which will be used to deform the projection
+Open up MadMapper, which will be used to deform the projection.
+In order to calibrate the projection as described below, the openFrameworks SpacebrewController application (detailed above) must be running, and should be set so that some content is visible in the window.
+This can be done via web controller.

-* click the colorthetemple syphon plugin
-* add a square mesh from the middle icon in the top left corner
-* click the 'warp mesh' checkbox in the bottom left, then start tweaking the subdivisions, dragging the mesh points...
+- From the Inputs tab, click the Syphon > ColorTheTemple input
+- From the Surfaces tab, add a quad surface
+- From the menu bar, select View > Input
+	- Use the controls to ensure the quad surface fully surrounds the content with the least amount of additional space around the edges
+- From the menu bar, select View > Output Preview
+	- Use the four corner control points to distort the projection so that it lines up with the stone
+	- It is helpful to start in one corner and work your way around until the projection lines up as best as possible.
+You will probably need to adjust each corner several times after adjusting other corners.
+After this step, the projection should be mostly aligned.
+Use some features near the corners to check for alignment, such as the heels of a foot, the top of a crown, etc.
+	- To fine-tune smaller details such as heiroglyphs, click the "Mesh Warping" checkbox in the sidebar.
+Subdividing the mesh into a 16x16 grid should give enough resolution to control minute details.
+Drag individual mesh points as needed.
+You can also select points and then use the arrow keys to adjust one pixel at a time.
-* to use on the projector, go to view -> view fullscreen
+- to use on the projector, go to view -> view fullscreen
-  * make sure the display mirroring is OFF
+  - make sure the display mirroring is OFF

 ## Setup Spacebrew for remote control